Click here to Skip to main content

 Introduction

-This article demonstrates how to use WMI (Windows Management Instrumentation) in C#, to retrieve several types of information about the processor, such as the CPU clock speed, Voltage, Manufacturer, and other properties.
-Included in the first .zip is the executable polls your system for all the implemented properties.
+This article demonstrates how to use WMI (Windows Management Instrumentation) in C#, to retrieve several types of information about the processor, such as the CPU clock speed, voltage, and manufacturer.
+Included in the first .zip file is the executable that polls your system for all the implemented properties.
 The bench-marker looks like this:

 Background

-It seems that WMI is an unknown concept to many beginners and maybe it intimidates the somewhat more advanced ones.
-On the MSDN forums there are several questions on how to get CPU/Harddrive information.
-In this article I will demonstrate how to get a handful of CPU related properties, beginning on what hopefully will become a series of WMI articles/wrappers in the near future.
+It seems that WMI is an unknown concept to many beginners and maybe it even intimidates the somewhat more advanced ones.
+On the MSDN forums there are several questions on how to get CPU/Hard-drive information.
+In this article I will demonstrate how to get a handful of CPU related properties, beginning what hopefully will become a series of WMI articles/wrappers in the near future.

 Using the Code